 To prove that this construction is a bijection, we describe its inverse.
 Any triple $(u,m,d)$ such as in Definition \ref{dfn:NILP} corresponds to a unique Baxter slicing of a parallelogram polyomino $P$, whose contour is defined by $u$ and $d$ and whose block division is obtained by $m$.
-More precisely, we obtain the contour of $P$ by adding an initial and a final step to both the paths $u$ and $d$ and drawing them starting at $(0,0)$.
-Let the starting point of the path $m$ be in $(1,1)$.
-Then, the blocks inside $P$ are drawn according to the steps of $m$: for every $E$ (resp.~$N$) step $s$ in $m$, draw a vertical (resp.~horizontal) block whose top (resp.~right) edge is $s$ and that extends downwards (resp.~leftwards) until the border of $P$; and finally, add the initial block consisting of one cell extending from $(0,0)$ to $(1,1)$. \end{proof}
+More precisely, the lower (resp. upper) border of $P$ is the path $E\cdot d \cdot N$ (resp. $N \cdot u \cdot E$) drawn starting at $(0,0)$.
+Let the starting point of the path $m$ be $(1,1)$.
+Then, the blocks inside $P$ are drawn according to the steps of $m$ as follows.
+For every $E$ step $s$ in $m$, draw a vertical block whose top edge is $s$ and that extends downwards until the border of $P$.
+Similarly, for every $N$ step $s$ in $m$, draw a horizontal block whose right edge is $s$ and that extends leftwards until the border of $P$.
+And finally, add the initial block consisting of one cell extending from $(0,0)$ to $(1,1)$. \end{proof}

 Up to the simple bijective correspondence described in Theorem~\ref{thm:bijection_Baxter_slicings_NILPs}, our Theorem~\ref{thm:growth_Baxter_slicings} can also be seen as a description of the growth of triples of NILPs according to the generating tree $\TBax$, which was already described in~\cite{mbm}.